simuloergosum/dh_projects/README.md

 ## Networks
 - [Visual Correspondence](https://www.correspondence.ie/) uses data visualisation to makes sense of a person's life through their correspondence.
 Who they wrote to, who wrote to them, when and where - these flashes of detail unveil a rich narrative about people and our past through images
 - [Linked Jazz](https://linkedjazz.org/)
+- [Surfacing](http://www.surfacing.in/) is a digital mapping project about the undersea network of cables that support our global network society
 ## Research
 - [The Zooniverse](https://www.zooniverse.org/) is the world’s largest and most popular platform for people-powered research
 - [Robots Reading Vogue](http://dh.library.yale.edu/projects/vogue/)